What does an approved emergency responder do?

 An approved emergency responder controls and undertakes the clean-up response in the event of an incident during dangerous goods transport activities.
 It is a legal requirement when transporting placard loads to either be an approved emergency responder or have engaged one.

-Emergency responders are approved by the Department of Mines and Petroleum’s Chief Dangerous Goods Officer after demonstrating compliance with the essential requirements regarding emergency response to a particular dangerous good or class or division of dangerous goods.
+Emergency responders are approved by the Department of Mines, Industry Regulation and Safety’s Chief Dangerous Goods Officer after demonstrating compliance with the essential requirements regarding emergency response to a particular dangerous good or class or division of dangerous goods.

 Who can apply?